Complete Guide To Disney Dining Plans at Disney World

 Disney Package Required

 The only way to book a dining plan is to book your hotel stay through Disney.
 If you’re booking online, you’ll need to book a vacation package (typically with tickets) to add a dining plan.
-You can add a dining plan to a room-only booking to create a ticketless package by calling Disney or your travel agent.
+You can usually add a dining plan to a room-only booking to create a ticketless package by calling Disney or your travel agent.

 Because of the complexities of these packages and the fact that you’ll be limited in how much you can manage them online, we strongly suggest working with a travel agent if you’re interested in these.